tstelzer/fp-ts/docs/tutorials/the-road-to-composition/functions-as-values.md

 specifically the `Array` context, _without having to rewrite the original function_.

->>> NOTE: Try to build an intuition by replacing any loops in your programs meant to iterate over an array with `map`.
+>>> Note: Try to build an intuition by replacing any loops in your programs meant to iterate over an array with `map`.

 Apparently, our apps user base grows.
 We're up to ten users in total now: